 The integrative studies major allows students to design their own interdisciplinary major in a way that integrates several fields and disciplines.
-Such a major is based on several things: Guilford's emphasis on the interdisciplinary character of learning; the Quaker recognition Guilford College Catalog 2018-19
+Such a major is based on several things: Guilford's emphasis on the interdisciplinary character of learning; the Quaker recognition of the unique gifts of each person; and the Quaker emphasis on the responsibility of each person in the search for truth.